kristjanvalur/py-asynkit/README.md

 # Experimental features

-Some features are currently availible experimentally.
-They may work only on some platforms or be experimetal in nature, not stable or mature enough to be officially part of the library
+Some features are currently available experimentally.
+They may work only on some platforms or be experimental in nature, not stable or mature enough to be officially part of the library

 ## Task Interruption